[home] | [SatNEx] | [RINGrid] | [InterMedia] | [free software]

 SatNEx is a network of excellence in the 6th Framework Programme on Research, Technological Development and Demonstration.
 Its primary goal is to achieve long-lasting integration of the European research in satellite communications and to develop a common base of knowledge.
 Through co-operation of excellent universities and research organisations with outstanding expertise in satellite communications, SatNEx builds a European virtual centre of excellence in satellite communications and contributes to the realisation of the European Research Area.

 SatNEx started in July, 2003 and finished in 2005, but continued with SatNEx II until October 2009.
-ESA then financed SatNEx III.
+ESA then financed SatNEx III, which is still ongoing.

 Activities for this research include: